pronskiy/pronskiy/README.md

 ### Hi there 👋

 My name is Roman Pronskiy, I’m the Executive Director of [The PHP Foundation](https://thephp.foundation/) and a Developer Advocate at [JetBrains](https://www.jetbrains.com/).
-I'm passionate about PHP and web development, tech, and electronic music.
+I'm passionate about PHP and web development, AI, tech, and electronic music.

 **👷 I'm currently working on:**
 - [The PHP Foundation](http://thephp.foundation/) as its Executive Director